Healthy Recipes Blog

 3. Microwaves vary.
 I always start with 30 seconds, check the cake, then usually add 10 more seconds.
 By then, the edges are puffed and the center is still gooey - and that's exactly how I like it.

 4. You should mix the peanut butter and egg thoroughly until the mixture is completely smooth and uniform.
 If the batter is very thick and sticky, add a tablespoon of water.
 This makes mixing much easier.
-The photo below shows you how the batter should look - smooth, shiny, and not too sticky.
+The photo below shows you what the batter should look like - smooth, shiny, and not too sticky.

 Mixing stevia into the batter.